 Canada to Unveil $20 Billion Plan for Carbon Capture and Net-Zero Energy Subsidies

-Canadian government is set to introduce legislation this month that outlines a comprehensive plan to provide subsidies for and net-zero energy projects.
+Canadian government is set to introduce legislation this month that outlines a comprehensive plan to provide subsidies for carbon capture and net-zero energy projects.
 Informed sources suggest that the ambitious initiative is valued at approximately $20 billion over the next five years.

 The decision comes after industry stakeholders expressed concerns about the prolonged absence of state support for carbon capture utilization and storage (CCUS) projects, as well as for equipment dedicated to producing low-carbon energy.
 Back in September, industry lobbies warned that investments totaling around C$50 billion ($36 billion) were at risk without prompt government intervention.